developerdhairya/Docker-Guide/readme.md

   - "hello-react" is the name of the image.
   - `./` specifies the location of Dockerfile.
   - Docker-Client will sets the context of this directory i.e `./` to the Docker-Engine known as BuildContext.
+  - Docker-Engine will not ave access o files and directories outside the BuildContext

 - To view all images on the machine use any of the following-: